databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_initnodata
 **************

-.. function:: rst_initnodata(raster)
+.. function:: rst_initnodata(tile)

-    Initializes the nodata value of the raster bands.
+    Initializes the nodata value of the raster tile bands.
     The nodata value will be set to default values for the pixel type of the raster bands.
     The output raster will have the same extent as the input raster.
     The default nodata value for ByteType is 0.